JCcastagne/heroAI-assess/decomp.md

   }

   handleClick1() {
+    //Did not declare name
     alert(this.name);
   }

   handleClick3 = () => alert(this.name);
+  //Did not declare name

   render() {
     return (
       <div>

+        // Wrong: handleClick is called instead of passed as a reference!
         <button onClick={this.handleClick1()}>click 1</button>

+        //Did not declare name
         <button onClick={this.handleClick1}>click 2</button>

+        //Did not declare name
         <button onClick={this.handleClick2}>click 3</button>

+        //Did not declare name
         <button onClick={this.handleClick3}>click 4</button>

       </div>
     );
   }